 English Composition I & II – 6 hours

 World History I or II – 3 hours

 A Science (with a lab) – 4 hours

 Math (dependent on placement) - 3 - 8 hours

 UNIV 1003 - 4 hours

-Other Courses that Could be Utilized to Complete the 30-hour Requirement:
+Other courses that can be used to complete the 30-hour requirement:

 Sociology or Psychology – 3 hours

 Philosophy – 3 hours